tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 #### **Approvals**

 *What it is.*
-The agent wants to do something that needs your approval - run a command, edit a file outside the project directory, push to a shared branch.
-It might be running the export against the production database to validate it on real data.
+The agent wants to run the export against the production database to validate it on real data, and it needs your approval to do so.
 The agent halts and surfaces the approval prompt.
 You approve, deny, or "allow always for this pattern".
-Everything else the agent was doing stops too.
+Everything else the agent was doing - drafting the button, type-checking the handler - stops too.
 The agent is single-stream, so a pending approval blocks all the work.
 The choices the harness offers you are coarse.
 You pay attention to every prompt and slow the agent down, trust allow-list patterns and sometimes auto-approve the wrong thing, or flip to auto mode and let the agent do anything.[^auto-mode]
-The patterns themselves are not very expressive - you can pre-approve `Bash(rm:*)` for a project, but you cannot make it conditional on the path being inside that project.
+The patterns themselves are not very expressive - you can pre-approve `Bash(psql:*)` for a project, but you cannot make it conditional on the database URL pointing to staging rather than production.
 When the agent does ask, the prompt is the bare command - it does not surface what the agent expects to happen, why it wants to do this, or what it would do if you denied.

 *What it should be.*
-Approvals surface on a dedicated approval channel.
+The agent surfaces the approval to run the export against production on a dedicated approval channel.
-Only the channel that needs the approval pauses.
+Only the export channel pauses.
-The other channels keep running.
-The agent continues planning, researching, or drafting on the other channels while you decide.
+The other channels keep running - the agent continues drafting the button code and refining the export handler while you decide.
-If you approve, the paused channel resumes.
+If you approve, the paused channel resumes and the export runs.
-If you deny, the agent updates the planning channel and considers an alternative.
+If you deny, the agent updates the planning channel and considers an alternative, like running against a staging snapshot instead.
 The distinction from Aligning's clarifying questions matters - approvals are about authorization, not scope.
 The harness still owns the authorization boundary even when the model is multi-stream.
 What changes is that asking for authorization no longer freezes the work.